Lyn's The Biz!

 Swimming: James Gibson and Katy Sexton become the first Britons to win individual gold medals at the World Championships for 28 years.
 Gibson wins the men's 50 metres breaststroke final.
 Sexton wins the gold medal in the women's 200 metres backstroke.

-Motor Sport: At the age of 22 the Spanish driver Fernando Alonso becomes the youngest man ever to win a F1 race when he secures his maiden victory at the Hungarian Grand Prix on 24th August.
+Motor Racing: At the age of 22 the Spanish driver Fernando Alonso becomes the youngest man ever to win a F1 race when he secures his maiden victory at the Hungarian Grand Prix on 24th August.

 Michael Schumacher wins the F1 championship for a record-breaking sixth time.